CybercentreCanada/assemblyline4_docs/index.md

 AssemblyLine is an open source malware analysis platform released in 2017.
 It leverage Kubernetes to adapt to many use cases; from a small appliance for supporting manual malware analysis and security teams to large scale entreprise security operation scanning millions of files a day and provide triage capabilities.

 AssemblyLine can be easily integrated in your environment using it's powerful restApi and web interfaces.
-The platform also come with dozens of services which perform deep file analysis and enable integrate with other security platform such as anti-virus, malware detonation sandboxes and threat knowledge bases.
+The platform  comes with dozens of services to provide deep file analysis and enable integrate with other security platform such as anti-virus, malware detonation sandboxes and threat knowledge bases.
 Best of all, with a little bit of Python code you can extend it yourself by creating new analysis and integration services.

-Learn mode [here](./docs/overview/features.html), or go directly to getting started to deploy your own AssemblyLine!
+Learn mode [here](./docs/overview/features.html), or go directly to getting started section to deploy your own AssemblyLine!